 In another method, several colors were painted on or under glazed layers.
 It was more easily and rapidly done than the previous method.
 They did not have to cut the edges of each piece in a fixable manner.

-The motifs like birds, flowers, arabesques or animals were completely painted on one piece of tile and heated again.
-This method was abundantly used in the constructional projects of Shah Abbas I.
+The motifs like birds, flowers, arabesques, or animals were completely painted on one piece of tile and heated again.
+This method was abundantly used in the construction projects of Shah Abbas I.

-This is a method started in the 12th century.
+This is a method of tile working in Iran that started in the 12th century.
 It was the method of painting on glazed layers.
 The motifs were painted on a surface covered by silver and copper oxides as well as a mixture of sulfur, ocher, and vinegar.
-When put into a kiln for the second time, the said minerals were melted into the final glaze, ocher was removed and a shining metal-like golden color was left on the tile.
+When put into a kiln for the second time, the said minerals were melted into the final glaze, the ocher was removed and a shining metal-like golden color was left on the tile.

 There were also different other methods for making tiles peculiar to various regions or periods.
-But the major tiles made in Iran are those mentioned earlier.
+But the significant tiles made in Iran are those mentioned earlier.

 During the 19th century, under European influence, new patterns were painted on tiles unfamiliar to the Iranian culture.
-But, of course, Iranian artists created them.
+But, of course, Iranian artists created them and took tile working in Iran one step further ahead.